Weidong New Energy

-Solid state battery vs fuel cell, who will rule the next decade of new energy vehicles?
+Solid-state battery vs. fuel cell—whose technology will dominate the next decade of new-energy vehicles?

 A piece of news that “charges for 1 minute and has a range of 800 kilometers” has drawn our attention to solid-state batteries.
 It seems that solid-state batteries have suddenly become a magic weapon for leaps in electric vehicles.
 Although if you take a closer look, it is not difficult to find that the information disclosed by Fisker still has many questionable points, but at least it shows that solid-state batteries are becoming a new direction for battery development.

 On the other hand, fuel cell vehicles, which have been said for many years, have become the focus of attention in recent years as Japanese and Korean car companies have successively put into production.
-Who is the future direction of new energy vehicles for solid batteries and fuel cells?
+What is the future direction for new energy vehicles—solid-state batteries and fuel cells?
 What difficulties will each face?

-"Flexible, superior energy density solid state battery", this patent from American electric car manufacturer Fisk claims to increase the endurance of electric cars to 804 kilometers and shorten the charging time to 1 minute.
+“Flexible, high-energy-density solid-state battery”—this patent from American electric-car manufacturer Fisk claims to increase the range of electric cars to 804 kilometers and reduce charging time to just 1 minute.
 The patent describes a solid-state battery.

 We might as well use the physics knowledge of junior high school to make a simple calculation.
 According to the current excellent 10kWh / 100km energy consumption level of electric vehicles, 804km requires 80.4kWh of energy.
 If it is fully charged in one minute, the charging power will reach nearly 5000kW.